7 Ways to Support British Columbia’s Travel Industry

-If camping is new to you, getting started can be a bit daunting.
+If camping is new to you, getting started can be daunting.
 You need to figure out what to pack, how to prepare, and—hardest of all—where to go.
 In British Columbia, we are fortunate to have more than 1,000 provincial parks and recreation sites, seven national parks, and hundreds of private campgrounds and RV sites.
 That alone can feel overwhelming, but camping is one of the most Canadian experiences you can have.
-If you’ve never been, or if you’re just starting to explore what camping is all about, here are a few helpful tips to get your stakes in the ground.
+If you’ve never been, or if you’re just beginning to explore what camping is all about, here are some helpful tips to get you started.

 Being prepared to live outdoors, even if it’s only for a few days, means gathering the essential items.
 Many of these can be purchased from local outdoor retailers like Mountain Equipment Co-operative (MEC), Escape Route, Valhalla Pure Outfitters, and Mt.
 Waddington’s Outdoors.
 The alternative is to rent or borrow the gear you need.
 Vancouver companies like Rent-a-Tent Canada and Rent Outdoors offer rental and sharing services, as do many of the outdoor retail stores mentioned above.

 Gear to borrow, rent, or purchase: